yamaokaBTC/byteball_oraclewithchatbot/README.md

 It is a sample that performs a simple Oracle operation using a chat bot.

 ## Set up
 For information on environment construction, please click here.
-byteball.memo.wiki/d/%B3%AB%C8%AF%B4%C4%B6%AD%A4%CE%B9%BD%C3%DB
+(Japanese Page) byteball.memo.wiki/d/%B3%AB%C8%AF%B4%C4%B6%AD%A4%CE%B9%BD%C3%DB

 and run this command.